mgtrrz/echome/README.md

 }
 ```

-In ecHome's current iteration, there is no user authentication and administrator requests can be made to the server.
+In ecHome's current iteration, there is no user authentication and all implemented ecHome requests can be made to the server.

 You can interact with the HTTP API directly to manage your ecHome host, however, it's preferred you use the Web Interface, Python-SDK (programmatic) or the CLI to do everything you need.
 However, an example request to create a virtual machine with the HTTP API would look like: